daurensky/link-shortener-laravel/README.md

-# Short links app

-Based on Laravel
+# Link shortener

+## About
+Simple link shortener wriiten on Laravel.